iterative/dvc.org/content/docs/dvclive/get-started.md

 ## Compare results

-Whether you are manually tracking results with `git` or using [one of the options](#track-the-results) that create <abbr>DVC Experiments</abbr>, you can compare the results of different executions in different ways:
+If you [track the results](#/doc/dvclive/how-it-works#track-the-results) of each experiment, you can compare the results of different executions in different
+ways:

 <toggle>